techx/authello/README.md

 # techx-authenticate
 A simple service to allow MIT webapps to authenticate students with MIT certificates.

-### How to use

-In progress.
-The most important section!

-### Design Goals

-There are three major design goals as we build this service:

-1. Developer Easy of Use
-2. Simple Flow
-3. Basic Security

-**Developer Easy of Use** essentially means that the overhead for integrating this service into a new or existing application should be very low.
-There should be no need for extra dependencies or any assumptions made about the host application's design.
-In addition, This design goal is the most important out of the three.

-**Simple Flow** means that a user being authenticated by this service should have no questions as to what they should do while being authenticate.
-One design decision made from this goal was that users are only asked for their certificates, not for their username and password or for kerberos tickets.

-**Basic Security** means this service should not allow adversaries to forge the identity of someone else when authenticating through this service. *This service does not aim to provide bulletproof security from an adversary once a user has been authenticated.
-It is up to the receiving application to properly handle someone's authentication.*

 ### Authentication Flow

 There are two parts to the authentication flow.
 One takes place online when creating the webapp, the other happens when a user wants to log in.